The following sections describe how you can use substeps to implement the following step type behaviors:

 Storing and Distributing Custom Step Types

 It is important to consider how to store and distribute the custom steps you create.
-National Instruments recommends creating all step types in a type palette file, not within a sequence file, because TestStand searches the type palette files for step type updates when you load a sequence file.
+NI recommends creating all step types in a type palette file, not within a sequence file, because TestStand searches the type palette files for step type updates when you load a sequence file.
 TestStand also helps you manage the reuse of steps by keeping a copy of each step type used inside a sequence file.
 If you deploy the sequence file without the type palette file, the sequence file still contains a copy of the step type.

 As a framework developer, it is common that your step types will be used by multiple test developers.
 This can be a challenge, since step types have many associated files.
 To help manage the step type files, use the following directories to store the files for your step type